learn-co-students/js-apis-lab-v-000/README.md

 # Twitter API

 ## Objectives
++ Use Ajax to make a `get` request to an API
++ Use Ajax to make a `post` request to an API
++ Parse JSON to get clean API data

 ## Intro
 use twitter API to make GET and POST requests to create tweets, view tweets

 ## Instructions